-Whether you're an entrepreneur looking for investors for your small business, or the CEO of a large corporation, a business plan can help you succeed and is a critical component for long-term growth.
+Whether you're an entrepreneur looking for investors for your small business or the CEO of a large corporation, an executive summary can help you succeed and is a critical component for long-term growth.

-Essentially, an executive summary is the back cover of your book, convincing readers that it's worth their time to read the whole thing.
+Essentially, an executive summary is the front cover of your business plan, convincing readers that it's worth their time to read the whole thing.

 To write an impressive executive summary that effectively embodies all the important elements of your business plan, we've cultivated a list of necessary components for an executive summary, as well as an example to get you started.